ZRaup/Zachary-Raup/MySQL_port.md

 ```

-#### 3. Write a query that calculates the average amount of time it took each dog breed_type to complete all of the tests in the exam_answers table.
-Exclude negative durations from the calculation, and include a column that calculates the standard deviation of durations for each breed_type group:

 #### Test Completion Time Trends

 ##### Cleaning and Analyzing Data: Average Test Complettion Time per Breed Type

-This query calculates the average test completion time by each breed type in the Dognition dataset.
+This query calculates the average amount of time it took each dog breed_type to complete all of the tests and the standard deviation in the exam_answers table in the Dognition dataset.
 Standard deviation.
 Excluding the all of the negative durations.
 The results are sorted by the different breed types.
 The query joins the 'dogs' and 'exam_answers' tables to combine data.

 ```sql